 What’s the best way to leverage should-be cost data when negotiating pricing with suppliers?
 When your supplier is integral to your organization’s success, we assert that the best outcome is one where the buyer gets the lowest price possible while the supplier makes a reasonable profit.
 At APD, we’ve found that a knowledge-based, collaborative negotiation is the best tool for achieving this outcome.

-Recent posts have summarized how to build should-be cost models, which are very useful for providing a knowledge base to negotiate pricing with suppliers.
+Past posts have summarized how to build should-be cost models, which are very useful for providing a knowledge base to negotiate pricing with suppliers.
 Click here to read about developing cost estimates from part attributes when all you have is historical pricing.
 Click here to read how you can use historical supplier cost details to estimate costs more accurately.

 Knowledge-Based, Collaborative Negotiation